libris/librisxl/README.md

 The project layout is as follows:

+* General modules
+    * core/
+        The LIBRISXL core.
+Database, index and basic infrastructure components.
+    * converters/
+        Module containing data converters.
+* Applications
+    * rest/
+        A servlet web application.
+The REST and other HTTP APIs
+    * oaipmhharvester/
+        An OAIPMH harvester.
+Servlet web application.
+    * oaipmhexporter/
+        Servlet web application.
+OAIPMH service for LIBRISXL
-* etc/
+    * vcopyimporter/
-    Configuration files for different environments and configurations.
-The files from here are copied into build/resources/main on project build.
+        A java application to load data from the vcopy database
-* src/
+* Other
-    Standard gradle/maven source-layout
     * dep/
         Third party libraries not available from maven central or other online repositories.
     * librisxl-tools/
         Various scripts used for maintenance and operations.

 ## Dependencies